Running for Local Office

 |MMSD Board of Education||100||200||§8.10(3)(km)|

-Candidates’ names are drawn by lot for order placement on the ballot.
+After the January 5 deadline, candidates’ names will be drawn by lot for the order of placement on the ballot.

-If a potential candidate does not submit all necessary forms and an adequate number of nomination signatures by 5:00 pm on January 7, 2020, their name will not be placed on the ballot.
+If a potential candidate does not submit all necessary forms and an adequate number of valid nomination signatures by 5:00 pm on January 5, 2021, their name will not be placed on the ballot.

 Notification of Non-Candidacy